Ode to a Grecian Conference

 Right: The Large Magellanic Cloud is about 170,000 light years away from our own galaxy.
 In space terms, that's a close neighbor.

 "The Chandra Observatory will be important in nailing down magnetar theory," said Woods.
 "We'll be able to look at these objects in much greater detail than ever before."

 December 3: Mars Polar Lander nears touchdown

 November 30: Learning how to make a clean sweep in space

 "We can detect X-rays almost right up to a black hole's event horizon," said Weisskopf, referring to the region where matter is irresistibly pulled into a black hole.

 As matter is pulled from nearby stars and swirls down into a black hole, an accretion disk forms around the black hole's event horizon.
 Because the matter gets very hot as it falls closer to the black hole, it emits X-rays.
-But how do scientists know if the X-rays are coming from an accretion disk, and not some other phenomena like supernovae, or even stars?
+But how do scientists know if the X-rays are coming from an accretion disk, and not some

 Left: Artist's concept of a black hole.
 Past the event horizon, everything is pulled in, even light.
 The size of the event horizon is related to the mass of the singularity.
 If the Earth were to somehow collapse into a black hole, our event horizon would only be about two inches around!